-The lawmakers have alleged that some county chiefs are assigning themselves undue powers and re-drawing county boundaries.
+The lawmakers have alleged that some county chiefs are abrogating themselves undue powers and re-drawing county boundaries.

 “The only way to protect the counties through the Building Bridges Initiative is to protect their boundaries.

-The Senate must be clear that we cannot delimitate constituencies and wards and leave out counties,” said Kilonzo.
+The Senate must be clear that we cannot delimitate constituencies and wards and leave out counties,” said Mutula.